 Here’s a Foreign Service story that’s too good not to share.
-Back in the early 1980s when I was working in Washington, D.C., I was assigned for two or three years to USIA’s Foreign Press Center, just three blocks from the White House.
+Back in the early 1980s when I was working in Washington, D.C., I was assigned for two or three years to USIA’s Foreign Press Center, just six blocks from the White House.

 It was a great job.
 The FPC was located in the National Press Building, home not only to the National Press Club but also the offices of dozens – probably scores – of foreign journalists reporting on the United States for newspapers, magazines and broadcasters from all across the globe.
 Our primary job was to assist these reporters in their efforts to cover this vast country.
 Unlike reporters for most media organizations whose beats are typically limited to something a single individual could be expected to cover effectively – e.g., city hall, the courts, Congress, even the White House – foreign journalists sent to Washington to cover the United States have a beat that encompasses the country “from sea to shining sea.”
 That’s an all-but-indigestible amount for any lone journalist to get a handle on.
 As can easily be imagined, it generally obliges them to cover the U.S. primarily by rehashing the news they read in the Washington Post and New York Times.
 Their job is even tougher in light of the practice by press secretaries at the White House and State Department (both Republican and Democratic) to take questions at their daily briefings almost exclusively from American reporters.
 After all, the U.S. correspondents of Le Monde, Frankfurter Allgemeine Zeitung and Asahi Shimbun are writing for audiences that include no constituents of any American politician.